 This widely happens in woodworking.
 There is an angle for the drill bit for efficient cutting.
 When there is no correct angle drill bit will rotate the same point and cause that for an external fire.

-These are the main reason for the drill overheating.
+These are the main reasons for the drill overheating.
 There may be some more reasons that I did not face.
 So let’s see how to avoid these factors.

 How to Avoid Drill Overheating?